Skip to main contentSkip to data table

 Sub-Signals & Weights

-• Blacklist Activity (0.10)— issuer emergency freeze surges for USDC, USDT, PAXG, XAUT
+• Blacklist Activity (0.10) issuer emergency freeze surges for canonical stablecoin IDs with direct blacklist-tracker coverage

-• Yield Anomaly (0.05)— warning-signal accumulation from yield spikes, divergence, TVL outflows, negative trends, and reward-heavy regimes
+• Yield Anomaly (0.05) warning-signal and structured source-risk accumulation from yield spikes, divergence, TVL outflows, negative trends, reward-heavy regimes, thin/stale sources, source switches, and source-risk rank drivers

 Threat Bands